Gastroenterologist Interview Questions

 1. What is your greatest success as a Gastroenterologist?

 This question gives candidates an opportunity to describe creative ways in which they've helped a patient.
 Look out for stories about identifying a unique problem and coming up with an innovative solution to properly treat a patient.

 2. Describe how you would disinfect endoscopic instruments before use.
 What is your cleaning process?

 Part of a Gastroenterologist's training emphasizes safety standards in medical practice.
-Candidates should describe the steps they take to ensure all their operating equipment are properly disinfected before use and complies with facility standards.
+Candidates should describe the steps they take to ensure all their operating equipment is properly disinfected before use and complies with facility standards.

 3. Have you ever misdiagnosed a patient?
 How did you correct your mistake?

 Candidates should acknowledge the significance of a misdiagnosis and potential harm it can cause a patient, then go on to describe their corrective actions and the lessons they've learned from it.